In 2005, the American Cancer Society formed Smoke Free Ohio, a

 Ohio House District 95, John Domenick (D-Smithfield).
 Board of

-Ohio House District 96, Allan R. Sayre (D-Dover)
+Ohio House District 96, Allan R. Sayre (D-Dover).
+Sayre defeated

 Ohio House District 97, Bob Gibbs (R-Lakeville).
 Leadership Award,

-Ohio House District 98, Matthew J. Dolan (R-Novelty)
+Ohio House District 98, Matthew J. Dolan (R-Novelty).
+Dolan was

-Ohio House District 99, L. George Distel (D-Conneaut)
+Ohio House District 99, L. George Distel (D-Conneaut).
+Deborah

 In 2005-6, Pfizer gave $4,000 to the Republican Senate Campaign